hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

 }
 ```

-To quickly get a list of workspace names and IDs, you can make an API call to the [List Workspaces endpoint](../api/workspaces.html#list-workspaces) (with a large enough page size to include all workspaces) and pipe the result to a `jq` program:
+To quickly get a list of workspace names and IDs, you can make an API call to the [List Workspaces endpoint](../api/workspaces.html#list-workspaces) and pipe the result to a `jq` command:

 ```
 $ curl \